Skip to Main content

 vueIndentScriptAndStyle: false

 To enforce these rules, install Prettier and enable it in Visual Studio Code.
-Additionally, ensure that Format on Paste and Format on Save are enabled in Visual Studio Code's settings.
+Also enable Format on Paste and Format on Save in the editor settings.

 CSS